mlswg/mls-protocol/draft-barnes-mls-protocol.md

 important features: First, it provides a GroupInitKey so that a new participant can observe the latest state of the handshake and initialize itself.
-Second, it provides a signature by a member of the group, together with a Merle inclusion proof that demonstrates that the signer is a legitimate member of the group.
+Second, it provides a signature by a member of the group, together with a Merkle inclusion proof that demonstrates that the signer is a legitimate member of the group.

 Before considering a handshake message valid, the recipient MUST